dejan2609/tutorial-swarm-storm/README.md

 ### Overview: Deployment

-The illustration below shows the tutorial deployment:
+The illustration below shows the architecture of the deployment:

 ![An overview of our tutorial deployment.](https://raw.githubusercontent.com/Baqend/tutorial-swarm-storm/master/overview.png)

 You'll have 3 machines running Ubuntu Server 14.04, each of which will be running a Docker daemon with several containers inside.
 After the initial setup, you will only talk to one of the machines, though, (`Ubuntu 1`) and it will for the most part feel like having a single Docker daemon.
 When Swarm is in place, you'll create an overlay network (`stormnet`) to enable communication between Docker containers hosted on the different Swarm nodes.
 Finally, you will set up a full-fledged Storm cluster that uses the existing ZooKeeper ensemble for coordination and `stormnet` for inter-node communication.
-While the supervisor containers will be distributed according to a one-per-server schedule, the Nimbus and UI containers will be spawned on the manager node (`Ubuntu 1`).
+While the supervisor containers will be distributed with a one-per-server strategy, the Nimbus and UI containers will be spawned on the manager node (`Ubuntu 1`).
 Public access to the `Ubuntu 1` machine is required (i.e. assign a public IP and open port `8080`!); without it, you won't be able to have a look at the beautiful Storm UI ;-)

 ## Step-By-Step Guide